USEPA/WNTR/documentation/stormwater.rst

 Overland flow
 ^^^^^^^^^^^^^^
 Overland flow is an important aspect of resilience analysis for stormwater and wastewater systems.
-While SWMM accounts for ponded volume and flooding loss, which account for flood impacts at the discharge node, SWMM does not support 2D overland flow.
+While SWMM quantifies ponded volume and flooding loss, which account for flood impacts at the discharge node, SWMM does not support 2D overland flow.
-Open source and commercial software tools like GisToSWMM5 :cite:p`niemi2019automated` and PCSWMM :cite:p`pcswmm` are able to generate 2D overland meshes that can be stored in SWMM INP files and run using SWMM.
+Open source and commercial software tools like GisToSWMM5 :cite:p:`niemi2019automated` and PCSWMM :cite:p:`pcswmm` are able to generate 2D overland meshes that can be stored in SWMM INP files and run using SWMM.

-To include overland flow in S-WNTR, the user should first modify their INP file to include a 2D overland conduits.
+To include overland flow in S-WNTR, the user should first modify their INP file to include 2D overland conduits.

 Simulation results
 ^^^^^^^^^^^^^^^^^^^